 Fraud in Healthcare

-Healthcare companies have bribed doctors to use their products or pay government officials to ease the opening of new markets.
-Both of these actions violates the FCPA since many overseas healthcare providers are employees of their governments.
-In addition, companies also end up violating the FCPA’s books and records and internal control provisions by hiding the bribe payments using sham contracts, consulting agreements, marketing costs and other false transactions.
+Healthcare companies sometimes bribe doctors to use their products or pay government officials to ease the opening of new markets.
+These actions may violate the FCPA since many overseas healthcare providers are employees of their governments.
+In addition, companies may violate the FCPA’s books and records and internal control provisions by hiding the bribe payments using sham contracts, consulting agreements, marketing costs, and other false transactions.

-In the largest healthcare (non-pharmaceutical) FCPA enforcement action to date, Fresenius Medical Care AG & Co. in 2019 agreed to pay $231 million to the SEC and Department of Justice in a global settlement to resolve violations of the FCPA in multiple countries over the course of nearly a decade.
+In 2019, in the largest non-pharmaceutical healthcare FCPA enforcement action to date, Fresenius Medical Care AG & Co. agreed to pay $231 million after violating the FCPA in multiple countries over the course of nearly a decade.
 The Germany-based provider of products and services for individuals with chronic kidney failure engaged in misconduct in Saudi Arabia, Morocco, Angola, Turkey, Spain, China, Serbia, Bosnia, Mexico, and eight countries in the West African region.
-Fresenius failed to have sufficient internal accounting controls and made improper payments through a variety of schemes, including using sham consulting contracts, falsifying documents, and funneling bribes through a system of third party intermediaries.
+Fresenius failed to have sufficient internal accounting controls and made improper payments through a variety of schemes, including using sham consulting contracts, falsifying documents, and funneling bribes through a system of third-party intermediaries.

 Paying Off Foreign Officials

 The Foreign Corrupt Practices Act (FCPA) was enacted by Congress as a means to reduce bribery of foreign officials by U.S. companies.
 The act specifically prohibits bribes to foreign officials for the purpose of obtaining or retaining business.